PCC posts loss, cuts dividend as costs soar and downtown Seattle store lags

 At the downtown store in particular, PCC is working to both boost sales while trimming costs — by, for example, “staffing the store as it needs to be, but not overdoing it,” Srinivasan says.

 Still, he acknowledges the challenges.
 Customer shopping patterns remain altered.
-Inflation has moderated, but the co-op faces new contract talks with its roughly 1,600 unionized staff, who are reportedly pushing for a wage increase to partly offset the lost $4 hazard pay.
+Inflation has moderated, but the co-op faces new contract talks with its roughly 1,600 unionized staff members, who are reportedly pushing for a wage increase to partly offset the lost $4 hazard pay.

 Negotiations start June 1 “and one of the top priorities will be higher wages,” said Tom Geiger, a spokesperson for United Food & Commercial Workers, which represents union PCC staff and was a major advocate for hazard pay.